 Update: Sadly, Kathleen Sebelius has declined to run.

 But she’s not the only contender we have for the Democratic nomination.
 We also have Congresswoman Sharice Davids, who was the first openly LGBT Native American elected to congress, the first openly gay person to be elected to congress from Kansas, and the first Native American woman to be elected to congress (along with Deb Haaland from New Mexico).
-She naturally has a fairly progressive track record and would be a pretty good fit for the office.

 Other potential candidates include former Kansas District Attorney Barry Grissom, Congressional candidates Brent Welder and James Thompson, 2014 Democratic candidate for Governor and former Kansas House of Representatives Minority Leader Paul Davis, former US Representative Nancy Boyda, journalist and author Sarah Smarsh, former Congressional nominee Robert Tillman, and Kansas State Senator Barbara Bollier.
 I am sure that any of them will be an immense improvement over Pat Roberts, Jake LaTurner, or any of these other Republican douchebags.
 So be sure to get out and vote for them.